Best Hiking in San Antonio

 I know that most people love to explore Colorado, Utah, and other obvious areas for the best hiking ....but as a Texas native, I’ve had to make do with what I’ve got here in this state!
 And it turns out that there’s actually some really great hiking in San Antonio and the surrounding areas.
 (Look for the map below of all of these hiking trails!)

 No, there aren’t any mountains in SA.
-But there are some areas with a slight elevation gain where you can get in a good hill workout.
+But there are some hilly areas with an elevation gain where you can get in a good uphill workout.
 San Antonio is also near several excellent state parks that have cold rivers, big trees, and lots of hiking trail options.
-And there are lots of hiking trails that are great for kids and pets (on a leash.)
+And there are lots of hiking trails that are great for kids and pets (on a leash).

 Of course, you could stay within the San Antonio city limits for hiking, too.
 I’ll include a few fun options for hiking in the city of San Antonio in case you just need a quick morning workout and a change of scenery.